ticketmaster/react-native-ticketmaster-ignite/README.md

 ## Installation

-Depending on your package manager you can install with one of the below commands:
+Depending on your package manager you can install this library with one of the below commands:

 #### NPM